by Matt Young

 1. Calling too much

-Having won more than 20 duck and goose calling titles during his career, veteran Ohio call maker and Avery pro-staffer Fred Zink knows the value of good calling.
+Having won more than 20 duck and goose calling titles during his career, veteran Ohio call maker Fred Zink knows the value of good calling.
 Therefore, many hunters might be surprised to learn that Zink believes the most common mistake that separates good callers from average or bad callers is calling too much.

 "A duck call should be used as a tool rather than just for making background noise," Zink says.
 "In areas where hunting pressure is intense, ducks get wise to calling pretty quickly because they hear it every day.
 Aggressive, continuous calling can work in migration areas or other locations where there are large concentrations of waterfowl, but in most of the places I hunt, less is more in regard to calling.